CISL-commons-SPA/Drivers-Article-Matching/README.md

 make run
 ```

-To test, traverse to the root of the repository and execute:
+To test the server after initialization, traverse to the root of the repository and execute:

 ```bash
 make test